OpenClaw Security Hardening Guide for VPS Deployments

 Why OpenClaw Needs Security Hardening

-- Access to OpenClaw configuration files.
+- Exposure of OpenClaw configuration files.

 - Exposure of API keys, model provider credentials, bot tokens, or integration secrets.